 Executive officers, directors and "beneficial owners" of more than ten percent of our common stock must file initial reports of ownership and changes in ownership with the SEC under Section 16(a) of the Exchange Act.
-Based solely on our review of such forms filed electronically with the SEC, or representations that no forms were required, we believe that during fiscal 2021 all of our executive officers and directors complied with all filing requirements of Section 16(a) of the Exchange Act with the exception that one Form 4 for Charles E. Lott filed on July 20, 2020, reporting one transaction, was late as a result of administrative oversight and did not involve an open market transaction.
+Based solely on our review of such forms filed electronically with the SEC, or representations that no forms were required, we believe that during fiscal 2022 all of our executive officers and directors complied with all filing requirements of Section 16(a) of the Exchange Act.